GhostofGoes/ADLES/README.rst

    adles --print-example competition

 Usage
 =====

-How to use:
+Creating an environment using ADLES:

--  Read the exercise and infrastructure specifications and examples of them.
+* Read the exercise and infrastructure specifications and examples of them.
--  Write an infrastructure specification for your platform.
+* Write an infrastructure specification for your platform.
 (Currently, VMware vSphere is the only platform supported)
--  Write an exercise specification with the environment you want created.
+* Write an exercise specification with the environment you want created.
--  Check its syntax, run the mastering phase, make your changes, and then run the deployment phase.
+* Check its syntax, run the mastering phase, make your changes, and then run the deployment phase.

 .. code:: bash